severell/severell-docs/src/main/resources/content/docs/routing.md

 ---
 [TOC]

+## Routing Overview
+Setting up routes is really simple, but there are a few things you need to know first.
+Routes in Severell are pre-processed before runtime, so we don't have to use runtime reflection.
+In order for this to happen we make use of the `process-classes` maven lifecycle phase.
+During this phase we take the routes defined in your `Routes.java` and generate a source file called `RouteBuilder.java`.
+If for some reason your routes are not behaving as expected make sure you have run `mvn compile process-classes` after editing your routes.
+See [IDE Configuration](/docs/ide-configuration) to set up your IDE so it always runs `process-classes` before running your program.

 ## Basic Routing

 All Severell routes are defined in your `Route.java` file located in the `routes` package.
 This file is automatically